Windofbitter/wind-st/docs/frontend-pages.md

   - Read-only in the Chat Workspace.
   - Each entry:
     - Title, kind (static_text / lorebook / history / mcp_tools), role, sort order.
-  - Link "Edit prompt stack" → `/characters/:characterId#prompt-stack` (Character detail page).
+  - Link "Edit prompt" → `/characters/:characterId#prompt-builder` (Character detail page).

 - **Lore and tools summary (optional)**
   - For the current chat, show which lorebooks and MCP servers might be active based on the prompt stack: